hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. Ability to specify time-varying bins ([#83](https://github.com/hapi-server/data-specification/issues/83))
 1. Ability to use JSON references in `info` response ([#82](https://github.com/hapi-server/data-specification/issues/82))
 1. Ability to indicate a units schema (if one is being used for `units` strings) ([#81](https://github.com/hapi-server/data-specification/issues/81))
 ## 1.3 Additions to 3.1

 Note: 3.1 is fully backward compatible with 3.0 and 3.0.1

-1. support for vector quantities: parameters that are vector quantities can optionally specify a coordinate system and can identify vector components as such; datsaets can optionally specify a coordinate system schema ([#115](https://github.com/hapi-server/data-specification/issues/115))
+1. support for vector quantities: parameters that are vector quantities can optionally specify a coordinate system and can identify vector components as such; datasets can optionally specify a coordinate system schema ([#115](https://github.com/hapi-server/data-specification/issues/115))
 1. a dataset may optionally include other types of metadata inside a separate block ([#117](https://github.com/hapi-server/data-specification/issues/117))
 1. each dataset may optionally indicate a maximum time range to request data ([#136](https://github.com/hapi-server/data-specification/issues/136))